JudiniLabs/code-gpt-docs/docs/tutorial-features/vision.md

 # Vision

-The Vision button is a powerful tool that allows you to analyze images and extract meaningful information.
+The Vision button is a powerful tool for analyzing images and extracting meaningful information.

 ## How to use

-- Please ensure that you have established a connection with CodeGPT Plus or Ollama.
+- Please ensure you have connected with CodeGPT Plus or Ollama.
 - Upload an image to use as a prompt for the model (only .jpg, .png, .webp format).

-You can identify and locate objects within the image, the model can then provide details such as the type of object, its position, size, and even its color.
+You can identify and locate objects within the image.
+The model can then provide details such as the object type, position, size, and color.

 :::note Ask about the text within the images
 <p align="center">